-The company secretary shall circulate the Board of Directors' performance assessment forms both in collectively and individually to all members evaluating their performances of the year.
-After each member of the Board of Directors successfully completed the forms, they will send such assessment form back to the company secretary in order to collect and summarize the evaluation result and then report to the Board of Directors for consideration.
+The company secretary shall circulate the Board of Directors' and sub-committee's performance assessment forms both in collectively and individually to all members evaluating their performances of the year.
+After each member of the Board of Directors and sub-committee successfully completed the forms, they will send such assessment form back to the company secretary in order to collect and summarize the evaluation result and then report to the Board of Directors for consideration.